 If you're lost or stranded anywhere, you better get used to 7-eleven.
 They are not like the dingy low-quality ones back home, but over here it is clean, well-stocked and even has postal and train/bus ticketing services!

 The earthquake caused an immediate change in weather with rain forecasted for the last few days, ending our cycling trip with a quiet one filled with food, city walks, local interactions and slow rides.

 Bicycles in Taiwan are allowed in certain carriages making it convenient and easy for us.
-We ended our trip in Kaohsiung and spent the day returning our Giant bikes, gorging on milk tea and enjoying the last sunshine days of Taiwan (thankfully, we were blessed with good weather!)
+We ended our Taiwan trip in Kaohsiung and spent the day returning our Giant bikes, gorging on milk tea and enjoying the last sunshine days of Taiwan, among some of the best things to do in Kaohsiung (thankfully, we were blessed with good weather!)

-If you want understand the thrill of cycling along the coasts, then Taiwan might be the place for you to dive deeper into your athletic capacity.
+If you want understand the thrill of cycling in Taiwan along the east coast, then Taiwan might be the place for you to dive deeper into your athletic capacity.